 5) Snowflake data duplication Impact 5—Bad decision making:

 Inaccurate data and analysis due to data duplication can lead to bad decision making.
-When businesses make decisions based on incomplete or incorrect information, it can have a negative impact on key business outcomes.
+When businesses make decisions based on incomplete or incorrect data/info, it can have a negative impact on key business outcomes.
 For example, let’s say a company/business may make a decision to launch a new product based on the assumption that there is a large market fit for it, when in reality the market is much smaller than they thought.
 This can lead to lost sales + wasted marketing spend and other financial losses.

-1) Using Snowflake DISTINCT
+1) Identify and Delete Duplicate Records—Using Snowflake DISTINCT

 For example;